metalsmith/awesome-metalsmith/PLUGIN_HEALTH_CHECKER.md

 ### What It Checks

 1. **Known Security Vulnerabilities**
-   - Flags packages with known security issues (e.g., node-sass, request, har-validator)
+   - Flags packages with confirmed CVEs or security advisories (e.g., node-sass, request, har-validator, cryptiles)
-   - Identifies deprecated packages that may have security implications
+   - These are packages that have documented security issues or have been deprecated due to security concerns

 2. **Outdated Dependencies**
    - Pre-1.0 version dependencies (often unstable)